Quick Exit

 The Lullaby Trust raises awareness of sudden infant death syndrome (SIDS), provides expert advice on safer sleep for babies and offers emotional support for bereaved families.

-Advice for Organisations supporting asylum seekers with children
+Advice for organisations supporting asylum seekers with children

 Agencies in East Berkshire are currently supporting asylum seekers who are housed in local hotels as a temporary measure.
 It has been noted that some organisations have been providing second hand mattresses to families for people to sleep on the floor where there are not enough beds for each family member.
 Where children are concerned this obviously raises some concerns about safe sleeping.
 Please see the attached advice regarding safe sleeping for children.
 Can organisations that provide equipment for families, please provide this advice to the families.

-To download the Every Sleep Counts leaflet - just click here.
+To download the Every Sleep Counts leaflet click here.

 Safer Baby Sleeping Project

 In May 2020, Achieving for Children in RBWM formed a Steering Group made up of practitioners from Health Visiting and Social Care and started work on the “Safe Baby Project.”
 This action was taken in direct response to a baby death in the borough and the concerning national picture.
 This project particularly focused on how to mitigate the risk factors through early identification, prevention and support to mother’s, father’s and/or parents.
-The aim of this project was to develop a ‘Safe Baby Project Toolkit’ for infants up to the age of 12 months and a “Spotlight Comms” - a protocol that will guide practitioners in their engagement with mother’s, father’s and/or parents with babies up until 1 the age of 12 months, or 18 months if the infant has special needs, e.g. Global Developmental Delay.
+The aim of this project was to develop a ‘Safe Baby Project Toolkit’ for infants up to the age of 12 months and a “Spotlight Comms” - a protocol that will guide practitioners in their engagement with mother’s, father’s and/or parents with babies up to the age of 12 months, or 18 months if the infant has special needs, e.g. Global Developmental Delay.

 To download the safe baby project toolkit – please click here.